The Five Forces Transforming the Commercial Model

 The commercial model is changing and there is no looking back.
 With the recession predicted to run 15 months or longer, these forces will reshape 2021 budgets and redefine long term investment roadmaps.
 More significantly, the forces behind these large budget, demographic and behavior shifts have been underway for a long time.
 They have just been accelerated and brought into focus by the disruption and displacement created by the health crisis.
 The consensus among owners and leaders is these will change when the pandemic subsides.
 CFOs are already cutting back on sales overhead.
 Most firms will extend cuts to travel, face-to-face selling, trade show and events, and conferences in their 2021 plans to fund this transformation.
 And a third of growth leaders believe these changes to the commercial model will be permanent according to a recent survey conducted by Wharton School of business.

-This Fall the expert faculty of the Revenue Enablement Institute will be publishing a report – entitled The 21st Century Commercial Model – that details the trends and technologies that will transform sales, marketing and service.
-In the meantime, you can learn more about ways you can transform the commercial model to double visibility, speed, engagement, and sales productivity at our web site.
+The expert faculty of the Revenue Enablement Institute has just completed a major research initiative – The 21st Century Commercial Model – that explores the trends and technologies that will transform sales, marketing and service.
+This 62 page in depth analysis will outline ways your organization can transform the commercial model to accelerate sales, grow profits and dramatically improve the return on legacy investments in technology, data and content.